Adelaide Loop (Australia - 11 days)

 - Adelaide Hills: Begin your journey through South Australia’s premier cool-climate wine region, famous for its German heritage in Hahndorf and artisanal produce.

-- Gippsland & The Grand Ridge: Wind through the lush, rolling green hills of Victoria’s dairy country on one of the state's most underrated scenic ridge-top drives.
+- Gippsland: Wind through the lush, rolling green hills of Victoria’s dairy country.

 Route Logistics at a Glance